Particular/docs.particular.net/servicecontrol/transport-adapter.md

 summary: How to decouple ServiceControl from an endpoint's transport
 component: SCTransportAdapter
 reviewed: 2024-03-29
-related:
- - nservicebus/dotnet-templates
 ---

 > [!WARNING]
 > [ServiceControl.TransportAdapter](/nservicebus/upgrades/supported-versions.md#other-packages-servicecontrol-transportadapter) is obsolete.
-Instead, use the [`NServiceBus.MessagingBridge`](/nservicebus/bridge).
+Use the [Messaging bridge](/nservicebus/bridge) instead.

-The ServiceControl Transport Adapter decouples ServiceControl from the specifics of the business endpoint's transport to support scenarios where the endpoint's transport uses physical routing features [not compatible with ServiceControl](/servicecontrol/transport-adapter/incompatible-features.md) or where endpoints use mixed transports or multiple instances of a message broker.
+The ServiceControl Transport Adapter decouples ServiceControl from the specifics of the business endpoint's transport to support scenarios where the endpoint's transport uses physical routing features [not compatible with ServiceControl](#incompatible-features) or where endpoints use mixed transports or multiple instances of a message broker.

 ## Usage scenarios